verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 - Build Scripts -> These scripts use the Dockerfile to build a new image and then create a container.
 These scripts must be run in the same folder as the Dockerfile.
 - Load Scripts -> These scripts load the provided image and then create a container.
 These scripts must be run in the same folder as behaverify_image.tar.

 We provide 3 scripts of each type (1 for each test from Test Information).
-Each of these scripts takes two command line arguments.
+Each of these scripts takes four command line arguments.

-- **/path/to/nuXmv** -> this should point to the executable you downloaded as a prerequisite.
+- **/path/to/nuXmv** -> Required.
+This should point to the executable you downloaded as a prerequisite.
 There should be no file extension.
-- **/path/to/writable/location/** -> this should point to a folder where the results will be written.
+- **/path/to/writable/location/** -> Required.
+This should point to a folder where the results will be written.
 The final **/** is optional.

-If a script fails because permission has been denied, please run the script without sudo (running docker without sudo requires some configuration).
-If the problem persists, please try a different location, as occasionally docker cannot write to secondary disks.
+- **use\_haskell** -> Optional.
+0 means do not use Haskell.
+1 means use Haskell.
+Defaults to 1.
+- **to\_gen** -> Optional.
+The number of examples to generate for Differential Testing.
+Defaults to 3, 20, 5000 (depending on the test).

 ### Single Script: Minimal (about 8 minutes)

 Build Script:

-	./build_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/
+	./build_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/ 1 3

 Load Script:

-	./load_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/
+	./load_and_run_minimal.sh /path/to/nuXmv /path/to/writable/location/ 1 3

 The results will be written in **/path/to/writable/location/behaverify\_install\_test\_results**.
 See the Interpreting and Comparing Results section for more information.
+Replace 1 with 0 to not use haskell, and 3 with any positive integer to change number of Differential Testing Examples, or omit them both.

 ### Single Script: Partial (about 25 minutes)

 Build Script:

-	./build_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/
+	./build_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/ 1 20

 Load Script:

-	./load_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/
+	./load_and_run_partial.sh /path/to/nuXmv /path/to/writable/location/ 1 20

 The results will be written in **/path/to/writable/location/behaverify\_partial\_results**.
 See the Interpreting and Comparing Results section for more information.
+Replace 1 with 0 to not use haskell, and 20 with any positive integer to change number of Differential Testing Examples, or omit them both.

 ### Single Script: Full (under 12 hours (this one varies substantially))

 Build Script:

-	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ to\_gen
+	./build_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ 1 5000

 Load Script:

-	./load_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ to\_gen
+	./load_and_run_full.sh /path/to/nuXmv /path/to/writable/location/ 1 5000

 The results will be written in **/path/to/writable/location/behaverify\_results**.
-See the Interpreting and Comparing Results section for more information. to\_gen is a parameter indicating how many random examples should be generated and used for Differential Testing.
-It is optional.
-If not included, 5000 will be generated.
+See the Interpreting and Comparing Results section for more information.
+Replace 1 with 0 to not use haskell, and 5000 with any positive integer to change number of Differential Testing Examples, or omit them both.
 A majority of the time is taken up by the Differential Testing, so using a smaller number for to\_gen (such as 1000, 500, 100 etc) will allow the time requirement to be cut substantially.

 ---